MicrosoftLearning/dp-420-cosmos-db-dev/index.md

 This repository contains the hands-on lab exercises for Microsoft course [DP-420 Designing and Implementing a Microsoft Azure AI Solution][course-description] and the equivalent [self-paced modules on Microsoft Learn][learn-collection].
 The exercises are designed to accompany the learning materials and enable you to practice using the technologies they describe.

 > &#128221; To complete these exercises, you’ll require a Microsoft Azure subscription.
-If your instructor has not provided you with one, you can sign up for a free trial at [https://azure.microsoft.com][azure].
+You can sign up for a free trial at [https://azure.microsoft.com][azure].

 ## Labs